Evan6412/Piggy-Beat-Jump/README.md

 -----------------
 > This text file was created via [TextEditor Integration](https://github.com/fenix-hub/godot-engine.text-editor) inside Godot Engine's Editor.
+# Information shown for the source code
 Files that says .gd in them is the source code for them.
+I'm probrably gonna clean it up so that it would be more organized